ezwang/IDT-Contest-2017/README.md

  -verbose                    enable output of additional information
 ```

 The solution executes two types of tests: basic tests, and black-box tests.
+Tests are executed in a multithreaded fashion, using workers from a fixed-size thread pool.
+The default number of threads is 4, but this can be adjusted using the `-threads` parameter.

+To specify only YAML output, the `-toolChain` parameter can be specified.
+This may enable the solution to be integrated into other software that handles building code, such as a continuous integration system.

+### JaCoCo code coverage

+The JaCoCo is used by the solution to measure code coverage.
+Instrumenting the execution of code requires the JaCoCo agent JAR.
+This can be specified with the `-jacocoAgentJarPath`; alternatively, a temporary copy of the jar is bundled with the solution by default and extracted.
+JaCoCo also requires a directory to store its output files; if this is not specified, a temporary directory is used.
+All temporary files are deleted upon exit.

-### TestBounds
+### TestBounds map

-In order to properly execute, the solution must load information from a TestBounds class.
-This class is loaded from either a JSON file with the same name as the JAR under test, and in the same directory.
+In order to properly execute, the solution must load information from a TestBounds map.
+This map is loaded from either a JSON file with the same name as the JAR under test, and in the same directory.
 If the JSON file cannot be found, an attempt is made to automatically extract it from a class inside the JAR under test whose class name is equal to the main class name with `TestBounds` appended, in that order of preference.
 Unless the `-noJson` option is specified, the extracted JSON file is then saved where it will be loaded next time, so that it can be easily modified.

 Following is a brief explanation of the format of the TestBounds class, with pseudo-type names for readability.
-(These type names are not the same as the actual types used in our code.)
+Note that these types do not correspond to those used by the solution, which parses the TestBounds map into its own classes.

 **TestBoundsMap**
 ```